dsdenes/browserify-cdnjs/README.md

-# Browserify-cdn
+# browserify-cdnjs
-Browserify tranform to use require() loading resources from jsDelivr.
+Browserify tranform to use require() for loading resources from jsDelivr.

 # Usage
 ```javascript